“ All that we are looking for in life—all the happiness, contentment, and peace of mind—is right here in the present moment. "

 One thing I can say for sure is that I have even more respect for Rinpoche and am even more inspired by his journey after visiting some of these places and finding them challenging, hearing his stories, and learning about how he spent his time there.

 After more than three years of filming in Nepal and India I’m eager to share these experiences with you.
 Check back often, there will be lots of updates.
-And please let me know how you like the new design!

 See you soon,